Untrustedlife/InvasionEngine/README.md

 Invasion Engine is a professionally developed, open-source raycaster game engine that runs and embeds directly in your browser.
 Without utilizing WebGL.

 Built at first in collaboration with WildRose then fully taken over by Untrustedlife and powered by an engine developed by Untrustedlife as the foundation.

-This version has already diverged a lot from the original:

-All side-screen artifacting issues are fixed comapred to original engine.

-Sprite artifacting is gone comapred to original engine.

-Many textures and sprites are new or improved

-Gameplay feels smoother

 Use this as a base to build your own free, open-source raycaster games!